BayesBeat: Reliable Atrial Fibrillation Detection from Noisy Photoplethysmography Data: Acknowledgments

 Let $X = \{X_k\}, k = 1,2,...,N$ be the set of $N$ PPG signal segments obtained from wearable PPG sensors.
 Each segment $X_k$ is of length $l$, i.e., $X_k\in \mathbb{R}^l$.
-Our goal is to predict AF label $Y_k \in \{0,1\}$, which represents negative (Normal Sinus Rhythm) or positive (Atrial Fibrillation), for each given $X_k \in X$.
+Our goal is to predict AF label $Y_k \in \{0,1\}$, which represents negative (Non-AF) or positive (Atrial Fibrillation), for each given $X_k \in X$.
 We refer to this as the Atrial Fibrillation (AF) detection problem.

-A major challenge in AF detection from wearable PPG signals is the inherent noise due to the physical limitation of the current wearable technology and motion artifacts of the carrier.
-Figure~\ref{fig:fig_comparesignals} shows example signals from the Stanford wearable Photoplethysmography dataset~\cite{torres2020multi}, where we can see Excellent, Good, and Poor signals of both AF and non-AF categories.
-Existing methods~\cite{torres2020multi} fail to capture these noises and sometimes mis-interpret these noises (Figure~\ref{fig:fig_comparesignals}(b)), which may lead to poor performance in AF detection from noisy signals.
+A major challenge in AF detection from wearable PPG signals is the inherent noise due to the physical limitation of current wearable technologies and motion artifacts of the carrier.
+Figure~\ref{fig:fig_comparesignals} shows example signals from the Stanford wearable Photoplethysmography dataset~\citt{torres2020multi}, where we can see Excellent, Good, and Poor signals of both AF and non-AF categories.
+Existing methods~\citt{torres2020multi} fail to capture these noises and sometimes mis-interpret these noises (Figure~\ref{fig:fig_comparesignals}), which may lead to poor performance in AF detection from noisy signals.

 To overcome the above challenges in dealing with the varying degree of noise in input signals, we propose a Bayesian convolutional neural network architecture, \textit{BayesBeat}.
 The key intuition of \textit{BayesBeat} is to exploit the Bayesian deep learning based approach to capture the inherent uncertainty in the noisy PPG signals Predictions on noisy signals are likely to yield high uncertainty scores.
 Hence the uncertainty score works as a proxy for signal quality, eliminating the need for a separate signal quality estimation model.